juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 a smaller / less expensive ND .6 filter can also be placed between the negative & the 1:1 Lens, in front of the lens. </br>
 i did tests, placing the Large expensive ND .6 glass filter between bulb & negative gives better results. </br>
-one of the reasons is that a bright light inside a small black chamber, creates reflections, </br>
+one of the reasons is that a bright light inside a small black chamber creates [reflections](https://www.youtube.com/watch?v=43OGgDaR2aE&t=254s) </br>
 imacon chamber is Not painted with [Kiwami Black](https://www.youtube.com/watch?v=43OGgDaR2aE&t=29s) </br>
 using a smaller ND .6 filter in-front of the 1:1 lens Require Kiwami Black or Similar High absorption Black inside the chamber. </br>